piersg/gs.group.member.invite.csv/README.txt

 In the CSV file each row represents a person, and each column represents a profile attribute.
-The form ``gs-group-member-invite-csv.json``, in the site context, parses the information in the CSV file and returns a JSON
-object: a list of profile data.
+The form ``gs-group-member-invite-csv.json``, in the group context [#context]_, parses the information in the CSV file and returns a JSON object: a list of profile data.
 The JavaScript_ then handles the inviting_.

 The parsing form is a "JSON" form, as supplied by ``gs.content.form.api.json`` [#json]_.
 The HTTP ``PUT`` parses in a list of